leonidrawhide/leonidrawhide/README.md

 - Hi, my name is Leonid!
 - I'm studying frontend development, currently i'm into JS and React
 - First year student at Kosygin Russian State University where I study automation of technological processes and production
-- Finished College of Instrument Engineering and Information Technology where I was studying optoelectronics
+- Finished College of Instrument Engineering and Information Technology (MIREA) where I was studying optoelectronics
 - Check out what im working on! https://leonidrawhide.github.io/pokedex/#
 <!---
 leonidrawhide/leonidrawhide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.